Kaczmarz and Gauss-Seidel Algorithms with Volume Sampling: Projections With Volume Sampling

-This implies $\GG_{N-1}$ provides a simple recursive form of a Cayley-Hamilton expansion for the inverse of the Gram matrix (or any symmetric positive semidefinite matrix), in terms of its powers and their traces.
+This provides a recursive form of a Cayley-Hamilton expansion for $\GG_n$, in terms of powers of $\mA$ for Gauss-Seidel (and powers of $\mA^T \mA$ for Kaczmarz) and their traces known as the Faddeev–LeVerrier algorithm.